The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Godfrey Green (1657 - 1688) of Moorsetown Castle.
 He married Lydia Cook and have the following children:

-i Godfrey Green (1686 - 1735).
+i Godfrey Green (b.1686).
 Possible sons are Samuel and Valentine Green, however, not confirmed by sources.
+Godfrey is referenced in the will of his uncle, Captain John Green in 1745.

 Mary Green, died 1678.
 Mary married Jonathan Pennefather, 2nd son of John Pennefather, of Co.
 Kilkenny, in 1671.